Article by John Tribbia

 Discipline 1: Internal Signal Integrity

 1. Build and protect a held-out eval set.
 Reserve 20% of your task suite, stratified by task type and difficulty, as a held-out set that never touches training data.
-Rescore this set after every training run alongside your in-distribution set.
+Rescore this held-out set after every training run alongside your main eval set.

 2. Track the held-out gap.
 A stable or narrowing gap means the eval signal is trustworthy.
-A widening gap means surface performance is inflating faster than real capability.
+A widening gap means the model has learned to score well on familiar eval tasks without genuinely improving on new ones: surface performance inflating faster than real capability.

 gap = in_distribution_score - held_out_score